 Adverbs are words extending meaning of some corresponding verb or adjective.
 Adverbs are not conjugated.

-- Adverbs regularly formed from adjectives have ending -o (or -e after consonants č, š, ž).
+- Adverbs regularly formed from adjectives in the neuter sg. nominative form. (e. g. ending -o or -e after consonants č, š, ž, j).

 example: